Places To Get The Best Coffee in Newcastle

 The first day I visited Mr. Sister, I must have scared the staff with my excitement.
 I have been looking for lactose-free milk all over Newcastle.
 Nowhere offers the lactose removed milk, only alternative milk options like soy, coconut and almond.
 Coffee just does not taste the same on those, so I put up with stomach pains to drink delicious coffee.

-Not only does Mr. Sister have lactose free milk, they also offer cold drip and pour over coffee.
+Not only does Mr. Sister have lactose free milk, but they also offer cold drip and pour-over coffee.
 The one downside to this amazing place is that they are located within Kotara shopping centre.
-I guess thinking of the positives, it’s the first time I have had a decent coffee while in a mall.
-You can also pick up gluten free treats to enjoy with your coffee.
+However, it’s not often that you get a decent coffee while in a mall.
+So while you may not want to go out of your way to enjoy a coffee here, its definitely a good spot for a shopping break.
+They also have gluten-free treats to enjoy with your coffee.

 Address: Westfields Kotara, next to Factorie on L2